joomla/coding-standards/manual/en-US/coding-standards/chapters/css.md

 ```

 ### Indentation
-Code should be indented one tab (equal to 4 spaces):
+Rules should be indented one tab (equal to 4 spaces):

 ```css
 /* Good */